 And as bad as I feel about that moment, I think of how I’ve done the same thing to God over and over again.

 Doing it Wrong

 King David understood this concept of God’s gift of worship.
-He was “a man after God’s own heart,” as the Bible says (1 Sam.
-13:14).
+He was “a man after God’s own heart,” (1 Samuel 13:14).

 But here’s the point – we all need something to whirl and twirl about.